borghives/loom/README.md

 # Loom

-Weaves the fabric of information and time into one reality.
+Weaves information and time into one reality.

-A tapestry to which ideas are woven into reality swiftly, safely, and simply.
-The two most important concepts for such a reality are **information** and **time**.
+The two most important concepts for a coding reality are **information** and **time**.

 ## Philosophy

--   **Lower mental load**: Abstract away boilerplate and repetitive tasks, letting developers focus on business logic.
+-   **Lower mental load**: Abstract away boilerplate and repetitive tasks, letting developers focus on logic.
--   **Make the safe way the easy way**: Create friction for unsafe practices.
-The framework should guide developers away from common pitfalls, especially in data and time management.
 -   **Promote simple, elegant code**: Prioritize clarity and simplicity over exhaustive features.
 We are willing to sacrifice capability for a simpler, more focused codebase.
 For example, Loom is intentionally built only for MongoDB to avoid the complexity of supporting multiple database paradigms.
+-   **Make the safe way the easy way**: Create coding friction for unsafe practices.
+The framework should guide developers away from common pitfalls, especially in data and time management.
+But does not exhaustively build out guardrail if it come at the cost of simplicity.

 ## Philosophy in Action